webpwnized/byepass/README.md

 `unzip passwords-hailmary.txt.zip`

 Verify config.py is properly configured.

+**JTR_FILE_PATH**: Install path for John the Ripper.
+This is system and situation dependent.
+On Kali Linux, the default path is "/usr/share/john".
+When john is compiled natively, the path may be "/opt/john/run/" but the user who installed JTR could put it in others directories.

+**JTR_EXECUTABLE_FILENAME**: Filename of the john executable.
+By default, this is "john" and should not need to be changed.
+On Windows it is john.exe by default.

+**JTR_POT_FILENAME**: Filename of the john.pot file.
+By default, this is "john.pot" and should not need to be changed

 If unsure of location of John the Ripper, try

-`locate john.pot`
+`locate john`

 **Example:**

 if locate finds john installed in /opt/john/run/

-`locate john.pot`
+`locate john`

 `/opt/john/run/`